Integrability via geometry: dispersionless differential equations in three and four dimensions: Abstract

 \section{Abstract}

 We prove that the existence of a dispersionless Lax pair with spectral parameter for a nondegenerate hyperbolic second order partial differential equation (PDE) is equivalent to the canonical conformal structure defined by the symbol being Einstein--Weyl on any solution in 3D, and self-dual on any solution in 4D.
-The main ingredient in the proof is a characteristic property for dispersionless Lax pairs, which we establish for determined systems of PDEs of any order.
+The first main ingredient in the proof is a characteristic property for dispersionless Lax pairs.
+The second is the projective behaviour of the Lax pair with respect to the spectral parameter.
+Both are established for nondegenerate determined systems of PDEs of any order.
 Thus our main result applies more generally to any such PDE system whose characteristic variety is a quadric hypersurface.